OrkestraOnline/Orkestra_Online/.github/ISSUE_TEMPLATE/bug_report.md

  - Dynamo Version :
 - Orkestra Version :

-**In Which context did it happen :**
+**In Which context did it happen (please select from the following list) :**
 Orkestra Desktop app , Orkestra Revit Addin, Orkestra Dynamo View Extension

 **Additional context**
-Add any other context about the problem here.
+Add any other relevant info about the problem here.